iodigital-com/io-technology/data/blog/deferrable-views.md

 To be fair lazy-loading is not a new thing in Angular.
 It has been provided for modules, based on the routes a long time ago.
 This feature still exists.
 But since the moment the Angular team presented standalone components that don't require modules at all, it looks like the next logical step is to provide lazy-loading for them as well.

 Another feature of Deferrable Views is the opportunity to show a placeholder as the component is loaded.
-To avoid the fast flickering of the placeholder in the case that the deferred component was fetched quickly, it's possible to provide a `minimum` timer for the `@placeholder` block to be shown.
+To avoid the fast flickering of the placeholder in the case that the deferred component was fetched quickly, it's possible to provide a `minimum` timer.

 This is how to implement that using standalone wrapper component template, `@defer` block and `@placeholder` block: